 First of all is ensuring sanity of the brand or artiste.

-Then identify and make thorough research on the intended target audience, plan attack, work on the product and its packaging, release and do promotions of the record/craft on relavant mediums streamlining Digital marketing (Using a Publishing agency or agent is way better as they are aware of the market and the logistics) and a controlled appearance calender,… All done with innovation and consistency regardless of the trend veils.
+Then identify and make thorough research on the intended target audience, plan attack, work on the product and its packaging, release and do promotions of the record/craft on relavant mediums streamlining Digital marketing (Using a Publishing agency or agent is way better as they are aware of the market and the logistics) and a controlled appearance calendar,… All done with innovation and consistency regardless of the trend veils.
 The rest adjusts through.
+Moreover, there is a lot that can be classified as digital marketing, since it is an umbrella term for most online marketing processes.
+For instance, SEO or search engine optimization can help a business to target its potential audience.
+You can easily find firms such as this Denver SEO agency and others like them that provide SEO services to other businesses.
+That said, you need to decide which type of digital marketing could benefit your business.

 Selling art in East Africa is a lot more difficult than creating it, and it always has been, everywhere in the world yet many artists want to earn a living from their creative efforts.
 And there’s nothing wrong with that; it’s the best way to be able to make art full-time.